 Thank goodness for teachers!
 If you are a teacher, you might have your thoughts more on what you will do during your well-deserved vacation than on taxes, but saving on taxes is really a year-round project.
 So before you close the books and lock your classroom door for the summer, here are five things you should know.

 - Keep receipts for classroom materials you buy.
 The classroom budget is never enough, so this summer, as you begin to acquire supplies you’ll need for the upcoming school year, keep track of the receipts for things such as classroom supplies, materials, books, computer equipment, software, other equipment, and supplementary materials that you pay from your own pocket since Congress permanently passed the Educator Expense Deduction.
-You may be able to deduct up to $250 for money you spent for supplies and materials you purchased to keep your students on top of their “A” game.
+The deduction directly reduces your taxable income up to $250 for money you spent for supplies and materials you purchased to keep your students on top of their “A” game.
 This tax benefit is going to allow you to keep more money in your pocket.

 - Don’t forget continuing education expenses.
-If you take college or vocational classes, the Lifetime Learning Credit allows you to take a tax credit of 20% of tuition and fees.
+If you take college or vocational classes, remeber these: American Opportunity Credit, the Lifetime Learning Credit, and the Tuition and Fees Deduction.
+The Lifetime Learning Credit allows you to take a tax credit of 20% of tuition and fees.
 The tax credit is worth up to $2,000 per tax return, and you don’t have to itemize your deductions to claim this credit.
-Or you can claim an itemized deduction for the expenses you pay for your work-related education, if it is needed to maintain or improve your job skills or your employer requires you to obtain the education to keep your job.
+You are not eligible to claim any expenses that were reimbursed by your employer.